puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 In addition to the quest commandline tool, we have also integrated real-time feedback into the VM, which is displayed in the bottom-right corner of the terminal, as seen in Figure 1.

-{% figure 'assets/terminal.png' %} <!--This screenshot needs updating when the final LVM is ready-->
+{% figure 'assets/terminal.png' %}

 ## Review

-In this introductory quest we've provided you with context and a sample quest structure for learning Puppet using the Learning VM.
-We provided a very high level explanation of what Puppet is, what a quest is, and how to use the quest tools.
-As you progressed through this quest, you also learned about the mechanics of successfully completing a quest by means of completing the tasks.
+In this introductory quest we provided a very high level explanation of what Puppet is, what a quest is, and how to use the quest tool.
+As you progressed through this quest, you learned about the mechanics of successfully completing a quest by means of completing the associated tasks.
 We hope you have a general understanding of how to complete a quest and what is in store for you on your learning journey.